19_803_full 2.jpg

 Reaching out and seeking support takes courage.
 Therapy should be a place that provides you with the space and safety to truly be yourself.
 You deserve to be seen, heard, and understood without fear of judgment or criticism.

-My style is dynamic, collaborative and engaging.
+My style is dynamic, collaborative, and engaging.
 Working from a place of empathy and warmth, my goal is to create deep and meaningful connections that facilitate the best possible outcomes for my clients’ learning, growth, and change.
 Together, we will work to unpack and process past experiences, understand patterns of reactions, behaviors, and communication, and gain insight to help you create a more empowered, connected, and authentic self.

 I hold a Master of Science in Mental Health Counseling from Fordham University and a Bachelor of Science in Psychology and Sociology from Clemson University.
 My prior clinical experience includes work within non-profit, intensive outpatient, and private practice settings.
-I have also worked and volunteered extensively with young adults with neurodivergent and developmental conditions such as ADD/ADHD, Autism, Down Syndrome, and Traumatic Brain Injuries.
+I have also worked and volunteered extensively with young adults with neurodivergent and developmental conditions such as ADHD, Autism, Down Syndrome, and Traumatic Brain Injuries.
 In addition, prior to becoming a therapist, I worked for several years as a legal assistant and have a deep familiarity with supporting individuals through family and civil litigation processes.

 Carol Park, LCSW